|Date of death||4 July 1902|

 |Death place||Belur Math, Bengal Presidency|

 Swami Vivekananda was one of India's greatest spiritual teachers who is credited with the rejuvenation of the Hindu faith in India after centuries of medieval decline.
 His role in stirring the spiritual consciousness of a colonised populace was immense, and many consider him to be a modern Adi Shankaracharya.
 Swami Vivekandanda's great success lay in his spectacular blending of Western science and rationality with Indian philosophical traditions.
 He was one of the first Indian religious teachers to have consciously engaged with the West in its own language.
-Being the great spiritual genius, and excellent communicator that he was, Swami Vivekananda grew popular worldwide as a true ambassador of Hinduism and India in an incredibly short period of time.
+Being the great spiritual genius, and excellent communicator that he was, Swami Vivekananda grew popular worldwide as a true ambassador of Hindu Dharma and India in an incredibly short period of time.
 His Life and his Teachings have invigorated generations of spiritual seekers and common folk alike, and he remains an inspiration for millions worldwide even today.

 Life and Times